 Who is eligible?

-Not-for-profit and for-profit organizations validly incorporated or registered in Canada are eligible to apply.
+Not-for-profit and for-profit organizations validly incorporated or registered in Canada, as well as provincial, territorial, regional and municipal governments and their departments and agencies, are eligible to apply.
 Projects must demonstrate an innovative technical solution, and represent a significant advancement in wood construction.

 History of the GCWood Program